Foodman. Do-it-yourself Point-of-Sale (POS) Software Systems for Restaurants, Pizza, Fast Food, Delivery, corporate catering.

 C:\XOD, C:\XSS or C:\XHD appropriately.

-The SHORTCUTs ON THE WORK-STATIONS would specify drive K:
+The SHORTCUTs ON THE WORK-STATIONS will specify drive E: or F:

 appropriately.
-For example, K:\XSS\SS.EXE.
+For example, F:\XSS\SS.EXE.
 DO NOT USE the

 computer-name in the SHORTCUT TARGET on the WORK-STATION.